jnui/fastWebFramework/readme.md

 ### Lazy loading images
 To lazy load images add the class of "lazy" to the image.
-This will speed up loading.
+This will speed up page loading.

 ### create gallery
 If you have a div with the class of mainbody, then all the images within that div will become a gallery.
 Clicking on any image will open a gallery modal